RetroCro/TurtleWoW-Mods/README.md

 Original by Haaxor1689 - https://github.com/Haaxor1689/turtle-autologin

-# Troubleshooting {#troubleshooting}
+# Troubleshooting
-## I am using the launcher and it's not working {#i-am-using-the-launcher-and-its-not-working}
+## I am using the launcher and it's not working
 The Turtle WoW launcher **DOES NOT WORK** with any of the client tweaks (SuperWoW, Vanillafixes, Nampower, unit XP3, etc) posted above.
 You cannot use the launcher if you want to enable these.

-## My game crashed when I was in a high populated area like Stormwind Trade district, etc {#my-game-crashed-when-i-was-in-a-high-populated-area-like-stormwind-trade-district-etc}
+## My game crashed when I was in a high populated area like Stormwind Trade district, etc
 > This application has encountered a critical error:<br>
 > Exception:	0xC0000005 (ACCESS_VIOLATION)<br>
 > The memory could not be "read"

 This is a known issue when using these HD texture mods especially if you use the larger ~2gb "full" Patch-A. There is a conflict somewhere with one of the HD files in the mpq and custom changes made by Turtle WoW.
 I don't have a fix for this.

-## My video settings don't show the correct monitor resolution {#my-video-settings-dont-show-the-correct-monitor-resolution}
+## My video settings don't show the correct monitor resolution
 <img src="https://i.imgur.com/AkJu10j.png" width="600">

 This can happen for various reasons such as: